donejs/donejs/docs/features.md

 DoneJS solves this problem with an inline cache - embedded inline JSON data sent back with the server rendered content, which is used to serve the initial SPA data requests.

-DoneJS uniquely makes populating and using the inline cache easy. `waitFor` is a method that:
+DoneJS uniquely makes populating and using the inline cache easy.
+Using plain XHR:

 1. Tells the SSR server to wait for a promise to resolve before rendering.
 1. Collects data from each promise and uses it to populate the inline cache.